biancalyonsj/biancalyonsj/README.md

 I have a few pinned projects but my favorite is the <a href="https://github.com/biancalyonsj/content-creator-chrome-extension">Chrome Extension</a> for content creators!

 I'm currently building a modern interactive digital painting app inspired by MS Paint.
-My focus for this project is smooth drawing mechanics and creative user focused design.
+My focus for this project is smooth drawing mechanics and creative UI design.
 Check out my progress <a href="https://github.com/biancalyonsj/canvas">here</a>!

 Fun Facts:
 <li>I've been playing chess since I was 5 years old.
 I became the Maryland State Champion in the 11th Grade.</li>